 We assess whether indicators of impairment of long-lived assets are present.
 If such indicators are present, we determine whether the sum of the estimated undiscounted cash flows attributable to the assets in question is less than their carrying value.
 If less, we recognize an impairment loss based on the excess of the carrying amount of the assets over their respective fair values.
 Fair value is determined by discounted future cash flows, appraisals or other methods.
-If the assets determined to be impaired are to be held and used, we recognize an impairment loss through a charge to our operating results to the extent the present value of anticipated net cash flows attributable to the asset are less than the asset's carrying value, which we depreciate over the remaining estimated useful life of the asset.
+If the assets determined to be impaired are to be held and used, we recognize an impairment loss through a charge to our operating results to the extent the fair value is less than the asset's carrying value, which we depreciate over the remaining estimated useful life of the asset.
 We may incur impairment losses, or additional losses on already impaired assets, in future periods if factors influencing our estimates change.